Zehelein/pg-transactional-outbox/lib/README.md

 ## Testing

-The `__tests__` folder contains integration tests that test the functionality of the outbox and inbox service implementation.
+The `__tests__` folder contains integration tests that test the functionality of the outbox and inbox listener implementation.
 The tests are using the `testcontainers` library to start up a new docker PostgreSQL server.

 You can simply run the `test` script to execute the tests.